-Cynthia T. grew up in Park Heights in Northwest Baltimore, where substance abuse was commonplace in her household.
+Cynthia T. grew up in Park Heights in Northwest Baltimore, where substance use was commonplace in her household.
 At age 22, she tried heroin for the first time, and she soon began using regularly.
-She later used cocaine and abused drugs for 20 years.

-Cynthia’s first attempt to rehabilitate at the Tuerk House—a not-for-profit substance abuse treatment program that provides residential and outpatient treatments—was unsuccessful.
+Cynthia’s first attempt to rehabilitate at the Tuerk House—a not-for-profit substance use treatment program that provides residential and outpatient treatments—was unsuccessful.
 “My first time at the Tuerk House, I wasn’t ready.
 I wasn’t able to be truthful with myself or with other people,” says Cynthia.
 “I wasn’t hearing anything they had to say.
 I really just went so that I could get a little time clean and not have to be on the streets for a while.”

 Tuerk House gave me the education I needed in order to really fight my disease.

 Eventually, Cynthia grew tired of living a life focused on drugs.
 She entered a detox program to ease her physical dependency and returned to the Tuerk House to participate in its therapeutic programs.